ManoloSainas/ProgettoLinguaggiDiProgrammazione/README.md

 # ProgettoLinguaggiDiProgrammazione

 🤖 LIP23 project: CROBOTS 🤖

-Define the parser and the small-step semantics of small battle robots competing in the programming game CROBOTS.
+The parser and the small-step semantics of small battle robots competing in the programming game CROBOTS.

 In order to make the project work you'll need to: